-2009).
-The CIMS system (THS Instruments LLC, USA) contains a quadruple massfilter and a channeltron detector for the quantification of analyte ions (Huey, 2007).
-In addition to the basic components, a collision dissociation chamber (CDC) consisting of an octopole, is used to remove weakly bonded water and nitric acid molecules from the core ions via energetic collisions (Tanner et al., 1997).
-The ion source that is used to generate the primary ions is a newly developed corona ion source (Kürten et al., 2011).
-For a known ion molecule residence time in the flow reactor and rate constant, the sulfuric acid concentration can be calculated by the ratio of the product ions (HSO4 ions) to educt ions (NO3 ions) count rates.
-In order to avoid a possible damage of the channeltron detector due to the high count rate of the NO3 ions, we measure the isotope at m/z 64, $N^{18}OO_2^-$ (Kürten et al., 2012).
-The ion-molecule reactions between the reagent ions and the neutral compound to be detected and quantified occur in the flow reactor.
-Electrostatic voltages applied to different parts of the ion source and the drift tube guide the primary ions into the sample flow where they can interact with the H2SO4 molecules.
-At the end of the drift tube primary and product ions are drawn into the vacuum chamber.
-Signals of the most prominent product and primary ions were recorded every few seconds while a complete mass spectrum (up to $m/z \sim 250$ ) was recorded every few minutes, allowing measurements in real time.
-Diffusion controlled wall loss in the CIMS sampling line has been taken into account (total length: 0.90 m, H2SO4 penetration: 44%).
-The measured H2SO4 concentration is derived by multiplying the $HSO_4^-/NO_3^-$ ratio with a calibration factor (Kürten et al., 2012).
-By performing a detailed calibration with a dedicated calibration source, uncertainties of reaction rate. reaction time and wall losses in the ion-molecule reactor do not influence the determination of the H2SO4 concentration.
-The calibration source is based on photolyzing water vapour with a mercury lamp to generate a known and stable amount of OH radicals in front of the inlet.
-The produced OH radicals react with the provided SO2 in the presence of O2, resulting in known sulphuric acid concentrations.
+Electrostatic voltages applied to different parts of the ion source and the drift tube guide the primary ions into the sample flow, where they can interact with the H2SO4 molecules.
+At the end of the drift tube, primary and product ions are drawn into the vacuum chamber.
+Signals of the most prominent product and primary ions were recorded every few seconds, while a complete mass spectrum (up to $m/z \sim 250$ ) was recorded every few minutes, allowing for measurements in real time.
+For diffusion-controlled wall losses within the CIMS sampling line, the H2SO4 diffusion coefficient ( $D = 0.078 \pm 0.0546 \,\mathrm{cm^2 \, s^{-1}}$ for $T = 278 \,\mathrm{K}$ and RH = 38 %; see Hanson and Eisele, 2000), the sample flow rate ( $Q = 7.5 \pm 0.1$ slpm) and the length of the sampling line $(L = 0.9 \,\mathrm{m})$ were taken into account.
+The transmission efficiency was calculated as 44 % for laminar flow in a straight tube using the empirical equations given in Baron and Willeke (2001).
+The measured H2SO4 concentration is derived by multiplying the HSO4- / NO3- ratio by a calibration factor (Kürten et al., 2012).
+By performing a detailed calibration with a dedicated calibration source, uncertainties of reaction rate, reaction time and wall losses in the ion-molecule reactor do not influence the determination of the H2SO4 concentration.
+The calibration source is based on photolysing water vapour with a mercury lamp to generate a known and stable amount of OH radicals in front of the inlet.
+The produced OH radicals react with SO2 from a gas bottle in the presence of O2 and water vapour, resulting in known sulfuric acid concentrations.
 The CIMS instrument was calibrated before and just after the end of the CLOUD-04 campaign in order to assure high accuracy of the measurement.